CGebben/Dublin_Bikes_App/README.md

 ## Current Progress

-This project is in early development.
-Active work is being done in the `Dev` branch.
-Project tasks are tracked using GitHub Projects and documented in the `CHANGELOG.md`.
+Backend is now fully complete.

+- All scrapers are functional (`/stations`, `/availability`, `/weather`)
+- Scheduled tasks fetch live data every 5 minutes
+- PostgreSQL is integrated and updates reliably
+- REST endpoints are available and tested.

+Active frontend development will now continue in the `Dev` branch.

 ## Original Project Summary